-- The College remains one of Scotland's top performing colleges in relation to student success in 2020-21 and while the pandemic has clearly impacted this at South Lanarkshire, as well as across the sector, our students have continued to achieve well; - Sound financial controls, and new approaches to improvement, leading to continuing financial stability; - A series of both curriculum and business support awards for innovation, inclusivity and diversity; - Continues to meet key targets for carbon management; - Secure re-accreditation at Platinum for the Investors in People Award and the Leaders in Diversity Award; - Participation in Education Scotland's National Overview of Practice: Remote Learning in Colleges in April 2021: - The Student Association was delighted to have achieved the LGBT Silver Charter Mark Award in October 2020: - In November 2020, the College was proud to have achieved the Stand Alone Pledge Award in recognition of our support for estranged students; - In May 2021, the College was selected to be one of only four pilot institutions working with Emily Test on the Gender Based Violence Charter for colleges and universities; - In August 2021, the College was delighted to win the S1 Jobs Award for Best Diversity and Inclusion Initiative.
+- The College remains one of Scotland's top performing colleges in relation to student success in 2021/22 and while the pandemic has clearly impacted this at South Lanarkshire, as well as across the sector, our students have continued to achieve well; - Sound financial controls, and new approaches to improvement, leading to continuing financial stability; - A series of both curriculum and business support awards for innovation, inclusivity and diversity; - Continues to meet key targets for carbon management; - Secure re-accreditation as a Disability Confident Employer. - Participation in Education Scotland's National Overview of Practice: Remote Learning in Colleges in April 2021; - Positive and satisfactory report received from His Majesty's Inspectorate of Education (HMIE) Progress Visit in February 2021. - One of only two colleges selected to participate in the Emily Test Pilot Gender Based Violence Charter for Colleges and Universities in April 2021.
+In August 2021, the College was delighted to win the S1 Jobs Award for Best Diversity and Inclusion Initiative.